School uniforms in Malaysia: Co-curricular uniforms

-Every public school has a time allocated to co-curricular activites and students are required to wear their co-curricular uniforms on that day.
+Every public school has a time allocated to co-curricular activities and students are required to wear their co-curricular uniforms on that day.

 The uniforms usually consists of a "full uniform" where students have to wear a buttoned shirt with uniform pants and all the required accessories and a "half uniform" where students are allowed to wear a t-shirt and the uniform pants.

 Private schools

 Private primary schools generally have uniforms identical to those of the public system.
 Most private secondary schools, however, have their own school uniform.
 Today, many private schools have their students wear polo shirts in the school colours, and girls wear skirts instead of pinafores.
 The "baju kurung" is also accepted.

+For Chinese independent high schools, uniform designs may vary greatly, especially for those of female students.
+Some, such as Chong Hwa Independent High School, are similar to the public school standard, with girls wearing white shirts and pinafores; others such as Chung Ling Private High School adopts shirts and skirts, while a few, such as Shen Jai High School [zh], uses a design similar to the Japanese school uniform.

 Kindergarten

 There is no set uniform in kindergartens as they are privately owned.
 Each kindergarten might have different uniforms or allow free choice of clothing.
 The uniform in most Malaysian kindergartens is the sailor uniform.
 These schools also tend to have a sports uniform.
 The remainder have uniforms identical to that of the public primary school uniform.